-I sure do some times!
+I sure do sometimes!

 The good news is that we can change that.
-Instead of scolding and criticizing ourselves – or our scared and not always collaborative Inner Child – we can learn how to aknowledge it while bringing more love and acceptance to it.
+Instead of scolding and criticizing ourselves – or our scared and not always collaborative Inner Child – we can learn how to acknowledge it while bringing more love and acceptance to it.

 That love and acceptance can create a miracle of oneness.

-It means we can stop to feel fragmented and finally begin to embrace who we are from a place of understanding instead of one of judgement.
+It means we can stop to feel fragmented and finally begin to embrace who we are from a place of understanding instead of one of judgment.
 Dealing with relationships and other important aspects of our lives gets easier and smoother.

 And it all can begin just by playing!